graphcommons/gc-slackbot/README.md

 * SLACK_TOKEN=
 * GC_TOKEN=
 * GRAPH_ID=
-* DEBUG=true/false
+* DEBUG=true/false (runs howdy slackbot in debug mode with plenty of logging)

-You can use `.env` file to load the environment variables.
+You can use a `.env` file to store environment variables.
+The app will load them on startup.

 #### Graph Structure
 - Node Types